 It’s been a long day, and you’re ready for a good night’s rest.
-You’ve put your pajamas on, said goodnight to the kids and brushed your teeth.
+You’ve put your pajamas on, turned the TV off, and brushed your teeth.
 You’re ready.
-This is it.
-Time to get some sleep.
+This is it—time to get some sleep.

-The problem is, once your head hits the pillow, you’re hit with a deafening ringing in your ears that just won’t go away.
-You try earplugs and covering your head with another pillow, but none of it works and you end up turning on the TV or scrolling through your phone.
+The problem is, once your head hits the pillow, you’re hit with a deafening ringing in your ears.
+It just won’t go away.
+You try earplugs and covering your head with another pillow.
+None of it works, and you end up turning on the TV or scrolling through your phone.
 That good night’s sleep you were dreaming of slips away before your eyes as your clock ticks on towards morning.

-What you’re experiencing is tinnitus, and whether you hear it as a ringing, humming or buzzing in your ears, it makes it almost impossible for you to get to sleep.
-Tinnitus affects around 30 million people in the U.S. to varying degrees, while about half of all those afflicted report that the condition specifically affects their sleep.
+What you’re experiencing is tinnitus, and whether you hear it as a ringing, humming, or buzzing in your ears, it makes it almost impossible for you to get to sleep.
+Tinnitus affects around 30 million people in the U.S. and is even more common in Canada.
+About half of all those afflicted report that the condition specifically affects their sleep.

 Fight fire with fire…or noise with noise

 It might seem counterintuitive, but one of the best ways to combat tinnitus is by introducing more noise into your bedroom at night.
 Tinnitus is most acute against a silent backdrop, as there are no other sounds competing for your attention.
 Eventually, the ringing will seem so loud that you can’t focus on anything else, especially sleep.
 However, if you use a white noise machine or play soothing music at a low volume, you stand a good chance of shifting your concentration away from the ringing in your ears to more sleep-friendly sounds.

 Avoid the dreaded blue light